prasannavl/prasannavl.com/content/published/2016/10/introducing-winapi-comparing-gc-pressure-and-performance-with-winforms.md

 - Total Bytes Allocated: **0**<br/>
 </blockquote>

 What!?
-To be candid, this is quite misleading.
+To be candid, this is quite misleading, though its *kinda* true.
 I use the excellent `Process Hacker` to collect the details of the CLR.
-However, the way this works, is that, its needs to do a GC in order to get more details.
-100k message loops, but not even a single GC has happened!
+However, the way this works is that, its needs to do a GC in order to get these statistics.
+But what happened here, is that a GC never took place.
+100k message loops, but not even a single GC has happened!.
 That's really cool.
 Now we're barking up the C/C++ tree, and in style :)

 Let's look at the other bits of data.